The Weeknd Drops Sleazy, Misogynistic Diss Song & Justin Bieber Should Ignore It

 Is The Weeknd dissing Justin Bieber on his misogynistic, vulgar new song “Some Way” with Toronto rapper Nav.

 The track was released to iTunes on Tuesday.
-The reason why some are speculating that The Weeknd, whose real name is Abel Tesfaye, might be mocking Justin is because the Biebs shaded Tesfaye on two previous occasions, although to nothing like the tasteless extent heard on “Some Way.”
+The reason why some are speculating that The Weeknd, whose real name is Abel Tesfaye, might be mocking Justin is because the Biebs shaded Tesfaye on two previous occasions, although nothing like the tasteless extent heard on “Some Way.”

 However, the second time the Biebs poked a little fun at Abel was this past Sunday.
 It’s not possible for an official single to be written, recorded, mixed, formatted, and ready to roll out just two days later.